sass/sass/doc-src/SASS_CHANGELOG.md

 * Table of contents
 {:toc}

+## 3.2.17

+* Ensure that atomic writes are fully flushed to disk.

 ## 3.2.16

 * Handle a race condition in the filesystem cache store when a cache